larryknaebelobsidian/kingdom/Revelation event list ordered as revealed.md

 #### The great harlot
 #### The beast
 #### The ten horns
-#### The waters where harlot sits are peoples, multitudes, nations and tongues
+#### The waters where the harlot sits are peoples, multitudes, nations and tongues
 #### The ten horns will hate the harlot and burn her with fire
 #### The woman is the great city which reigns over the kings of the earth
 ## 18